marzeq/custom-risc-emualtor/ISA.md

 * The assembler emits raw binary instruction streams; it does not add headers or metadata.
 * The assembler accepts `-` as the output path to write the binary to stdout.
-* All jump, call, and return targets must resolve to valid instruction boundaries.